Managing Blood Pressure - A Heart Healthy Discussion

 Check out these tips on how to better manage your blood pressure.

 - Watch your waistline and lose excess weight.

 Your blood pressure often increases as weight increases.
 In the same way, the more weight you lose, you may lower your blood pressure.
-Read our ‘Maintaining a Healthy Weight in 2015’ article for more tips.
+Read our ‘Maintaining a Healthy Weight’ article for more tips.

 - Exercise regularly.

 You should have a general goal to exercise for at least 30 minutes most days of the week.
 If you are getting less than 150 minutes of exercise a week, you need to increase your activity.
 Before starting, talk to your doctor about developing an exercise program.